ppy/osu-wiki/wiki/Beatmapping/Health/en.md

 # Health

-**Health**, or *HP*, is the value that determines if a player has passed or failed a [beatmap](/wiki/Beatmaps).
-Health can be seen in the health bar,<!-- TODO: link --> which updates as gameplay progresses.
+**Health** or *HP*, is the value that determines if a player has passed or failed a [beatmap](/wiki/Beatmaps).
+Health can be seen in the [health bar](/wiki/Glossary/Health_Bar/en.md), which updates as gameplay progresses.
 The [HP drain rate](/wiki/Beatmapping/HP_drain_rate) difficulty setting determines how difficult it is to keep a high health value.

 ## osu!standard